 - Having learned from the reception they received in the previous year, Microsoft showcased the entire conference on games, kicking it off with a multitude of third-party games, including Call of Duty: Advanced Warfare, Assassin's Creed: Unity, Dragon Age: Inquisition and Sunset Overdrive.
 Their first-party lineup detailed Forza Horizon 2 and Fable Legends, with a follow-up Project Spark, a game-creation tool kit in the same vein as Little BIG Planet (notably, Conker makes an appearance).
 News regarding Halo 5: Guardians is a multiplayer beta bundled with the Master Chief Collection, an Enhanced Remake of all four primary installments of the Halo franchise on the Xbox One (Halo 2 gets the "Anniversary" treatment).
 Proving they haven't forgotten the independent scene, Limbo developers Playdead unveil their next project Inside, including many other indie games.
 Rise of the Tomb Raider, The Witcher 3: Wild Hunt and Tom Clancy's The Division cap off the last of the third-party entries.
 Original Xbox title Phantom Dust gets an Updated Re-release, while Hideki Kamiya of Platinum Games debut the exclusive Scalebound, with a new Crackdown ending off the conference.

 - Nintendo built on their previous strategy, making their announcements through a webcast and offering nationwide demos (this time strictly of the new Super Smash Bros.) through Best Buy.
 They also broke new ground by running a continuous stream from the show floor hosted by their Treehouse localization team, and held a Smash Bros.
 Invitational Tournament in order to hype the WiiU/3DS installment.
 As you might guess, Smash Bros. was at the center of Nintendo's announcements; with Mii Fighters, Palutena from Kid Icarus, and Pac-Man being announced for the roster.
 There was also the official unveiling of their "amiibo" NFC figure system, to be used with Smash Bros. and other games.
 Another major announcement was Splatoon, not only a rare new IP from the company but their first entry into the popular multiplayer shooter genre.
-Other games covered during the Digital Event were Yoshi's Woolly World, Captain Toad: Treasure Tracker, Bayonetta 2, Mario Maker, Kirby and the Rainbow Curse, Hyrule Warriors (along with the first look at the next major Zelda game), and Xenoblade Chronicles X. Shigeru Miyamoto dropped by the Nintendo Treehouse livestream to talk about his new projects codenamed Project Giant Robot and Project Guard as well as confirming that he is working on a new Star Fox game for Wii U. And the following day, finished their gaming announcements with Codename STEAM.
+Other games covered during the Digital Event were Yoshi's Woolly World, Captain Toad: Treasure Tracker, Bayonetta 2, Devil's Third, Mario Maker, Kirby and the Rainbow Curse, Hyrule Warriors (along with the first look at the next major Zelda game), and Xenoblade Chronicles X. Shigeru Miyamoto dropped by the Nintendo Treehouse livestream to talk about his new projects codenamed Project Giant Robot and Project Guard as well as confirming that he is working on a new Star Fox game for Wii U. And the following day, finished their gaming announcements with Codename STEAM.